beNative/LogViewer/TECHNICAL_MANUAL.md

 #### Settings Management
 A key feature of the desktop app is the `settings.json` file.
-- **Location**: The main process determines the location of `settings.json`.
-When the app is packaged, this is the same directory as the executable.
-In development, it's the project's root directory.
+- **Location**: The settings file (`settings.json`) is stored in the standard user data directory for the application, managed by Electron via `app.getPath('userData')`.
+This separates user configuration from the application's installation files.
 - **IPC Handlers (`main.js`)**: The main process defines handlers for IPC channels:
-    - `get-settings`: Reads `settings.json` (or creates it with defaults if it doesn't exist) and returns its content.
-The defaults include `theme` and `columnVisibility`.
+    - `get-settings`: Reads `settings.json` from the user data directory (or creates it with defaults if it doesn't exist) and returns its content.
     - `set-settings`: Receives a settings object from the renderer and writes it to `settings.json`.
 This is how user preferences are persisted.
 - **Renderer Communication (`App.tsx`, `Settings.tsx`)**: The React components call the functions exposed on `window.electronAPI` (e.g., `window.electronAPI.getSettings()`) to interact with the settings file without ever having direct access to the file system.

 #### Automatic File Logging
 The application maintains a persistent log file for diagnostic purposes.
-- **Log Rotation**: A new log file named `app-log-YYYY-MM-DD.log` is created daily in the same directory as the application executable.
+- **Log Rotation**: A new log file named `app-log-YYYY-MM-DD.log` is created daily in the application's user data directory.
 - **IPC Handler (`main.js`)**: The main process listens on a one-way `log-message` IPC channel.
 When it receives a message, it formats it with a timestamp and level, and appends it to the current day's log file.
 - **Renderer Communication (`App.tsx`)**: The central `logToConsole` function in the React app has been augmented.
 In addition to updating the in-app console's state, it also calls `window.electronAPI.logMessage()`.
 This sends the log event to the main process to be written to disk.

 #### Session Management
 A core feature of the desktop application is persistent session management.
 This allows the user's work to be saved automatically and resumed later.

-- **Storage Location**: Session files (which are standard `.sqlite` database files) are stored in a dedicated `sessions` directory located in the same folder as the application executable.
-This makes the application and its data fully portable.
-The main process ensures this directory exists on startup.
+- **Storage Location**: Session files (which are standard `.sqlite` database files) are stored in a dedicated `sessions` directory within the application's user data directory (`app.getPath('userData')`).
+This follows standard application design and separates user data from the application's installation files.
 - **IPC Handlers (`main.js`)**: The main process exposes a suite of handlers for session management:
     - `list-sessions`: Reads the contents of the `sessions` directory, gets file stats for each `.sqlite` file, and returns a sorted list of `SessionFile` objects.
     - `get-session-buffer`: Reads a specified session file from disk and returns its contents as a `Buffer`.